Advice on pet insurance - Teddington Vets

 - Paying for treatments such as physiotherapy and other supportive therapies

-Common types of pet insurance
+Common types of pet insurance policies

 This gives your pet veterinary cover until the end of their life, or as long as you renew.
 Policies usually give a maximum amount you can claim on each condition per year, and the pot refills each time you renew your pet insurance policy.
 As such, these policies provide ongoing cover for long-term conditions (arthritis, heart/kidney problems, skin disease etc.) Benefit limits can be ‘per condition’ or an annual amount for all conditions.